godot-escoria/escoria-demo-game/docs/api/ESCMovable.md

 #### Parameters

 - angle: Angle to test
-- interval: Array of size 2, containing the starting angle, and the size of interval
+- direction_angle: ESCDirectionAngle resource, containing the starting angle, and the size of interval
-  eg: [90, 40] corresponds to angle between 90° and 130°
+eg: angle_start=90, angle_size=40 corresponds to angle between 90° and 130°

 ### set\_angle